This Forecast in-depth page has been updated with information available at the time of the October 2024 Economic and fiscal outlook.

 Key NICs policy changes announced since 2010 have included:

 • NICs thresholds have generally been raised by inflation, with indexation moved from RPI to CPI from April 2012.
-The exceptions include the June 2010 Budget, which increased to the threshold for employer NICs by £21 above indexation for 2011-12; the March 2020 Budget raised employee NICs thresholds by more than inflation; the March 2022 Spring Statement increased the National Insurance Primary Threshold and Lower Profits Limit from July 2022 to match that of the income tax personal allowance; and the November 2022 Autumn Statement froze these thresholds along with the NICs employer secondary threshold at their 2023-24 levels until April 2028.
-Box 3.1 of our November 2023 EFO and chapter 3 (from paragraph 3.38) of our March 2024 EFO discussed in more detail the impact of freezes and reductions to personal tax thresholds.
+The exceptions include the June 2010 Budget, which increased the threshold for employer NICs by £21 above indexation for 2011-12; the March 2020 Budget raised employee NICs thresholds by more than inflation; the March 2022 Spring Statement increased the National Insurance primary threshold and lower profits limit from July 2022 to match that of the income tax personal allowance; the November 2022 Autumn Statement froze these thresholds along with the NICs employer secondary threshold at their 2023-24 levels until April 2028; and the October 2024 Budget lowered the secondary threshold.
+Box 3.1 of our November 2023 EFO and Chapter 3 (from paragraph 3.38) of our March 2024 EFO discussed in more detail the impact of freezes and reductions to personal tax thresholds.

 • The introduction of an ‘employment allowance.
 This gives a NICs-free threshold at the business level, taking the smallest employers out of employer NICs.
-The allowance was raised to £5,000 in the March 2022 Spring Statement.
-A number of exemptions apply.
+At Autumn Budget 2024, the allowance was raised to £10,500 and the threshold of £100,000 was removed so that all eligible employers can claim the allowance.

 • The temporary increase in NICs rates for Classes 1, 1A, 1B and 4 by 1.25 percentage points announced in September 2021 and implemented in April 2022.
 This was reversed in November 2022 alongside the abolition of the health and social care levy that was due to be introduced in April 2023.